xriss/arss/README.md

 # A RSS reader.

-In a browser, less of a book marker app, more of a doom scoller.
+In a browser, less of a book marker app, more of a doom scroller.

-To celebrate the ten year deathday of google reader -- "Go back into the water, live there, die there."
+To celebrate the ten year deathday of google reader -- "Go back into the water, live there, die there." -- Captain Nemo

 ![Screenshot](arss_shot.jpg)